 Dunsborough is situated right next to a long peninsula that is home to Meelup Regional Park as well as Cape Naturaliste.
 The best things to do in Dunsborough include beach hopping, surfing and exploring this amazing coastline here!
 Make sure not to miss Dunsborough on your Perth to Esperance road trip.
 Western Australia really is so beautiful.
 Some people say you can do this road trip in 7 days.
 However, this would involve a LOT of driving each day.
 2 weeks was the perfect amount of time for us to see everything while also taking a lot of photos and making our YOUTUBE VIDEO!
 You will be definitely over excited to see the kangaroos at Esperance after watching it, but honestly everything along the way from Perth is amazing too.

 While in Perth, also don’t miss a day trip to Rottnest Island to see the famous quokkas!
 Also after Dunsborough, head down to Denmark for more amazing beaches!!
-Then there are some amazing things to do in Albany, from beaches (Little Beach is my fave) to platforms overhanging the sea at Torndirrup National Park!
+Then there are also some amazing things to do in Albany, from beautiful white sand beaches (Little Beach is my fave) to platforms overhanging the sea at Torndirrup National Park!

 Please note that this post may contain affiliate links and any sales made through these links will reward me a small commission – at no extra cost for you.